bennorth/python-xml-serdes/README.md

 Support is provided for declarative specification of how this is to be done.

+## Status

+As of 2022, I have no current plans to work on this further.

 ## Supported Python versions

  * Python 3.7